harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogen_vs_non-pathogen_orthology.md

 ```

 ```
-  The number of ortholog groups common to all F. oxysporum isolates are:
+The number of ortholog groups common to FoC and FoL are:
-  10866
+10629
-  39
+33
 ```

 ## 3.5.b Plot venn diagrams: